orgrimarr/node-wetransfert/README.md

 # To do

 - improve error handling
-- provide pip option for download function
+- provide pip option for download/upload function
-- upload